China blocks India's request for UN to blacklist militant chief

 Jaish-e-Mohammad has already been blacklisted by the 15-nation Security Council, but not Azhar, an Islamist hardliner and long-time foe of India.

-Foreign ministry spokesman Vikas Swarup said on Friday that India had requested that Azhar be added to the list nine months ago and had received strong backing from all other members of the council.
+Foreign ministry spokesman Vikas Swarup said that India had requested that Azhar be added to the list nine months ago and had received strong backing from all other members of the council.

 But China, which put a hold on the move in April, had now blocked it, he said.